+Diphtheria/Tetanus/Pertussis Polio

-Diphtheria/Tetanus/Pertussis Polio Measles/Mumps/Rubella Hepatitis B
+Measles/Mumps/Rubella Hepatitis B

+Varicella

-Meningococcal and Tetanus/Diphtheria/Pertussis (entering 7th grade)
+Meningococcal and Tetanus/Diphtheria/Pertussis

+(entering 7th grade)

-Immunization records will be audited within the first faweeks of school.
-Parents will receive notification in their students do not have the required immunizations.
-A proposal parents of calendar days to fully immunize their students or to begin a series of immunizations, as needed.
-If, after the Go calendar days, documentation has not been provided to the school, the students will be excluded from school and all school activities.
+Immunization records will be audited within the first 6 weeks of school.
+Parents will receive notification if their students do not have the required immunizations.
+A provisional form will be granted, giving parents 60 calendar days to fully immunize their students or to begin a series of immunizations, as needed.
+If, after the 60 calendar days, documentation has not been provided to the school, the students will be excluded from school and all school activities.